It is Eric Erickson here in for Rush Limbaugh here at the EIB Network.

 I vote for the person.

-But when I was working in health care, I would see people that were in their eighties, and the doctor would push them to do open heart surgery and they would have a stroke.
+But when I was working in healthcare, I would see people that were in their 80s, and the doctor would push them to do open heart surgery, and they would have a stroke.

-They wouldn't be given all the facts, they end up on two feeding and half dead.
+They wouldn't be given all the facts, and they end up on two feeding and half dead.

-There's a lot of waste and and a lot of unnecessary stuff being done, people being put on expense of machinery that are very close to morbidity and would just enjoy a nice quality of life in the last couple of years instead of all these procedures and there needs to be more caps.
+There's a lot of waste and a lot of unnecessary stuff being done, people being put on expensive machinery that are very close to morbidity and would just enjoy a nice quality of life in the last couple of years instead of all these procedures and there needs to be more caps.

 I don't agree with Obamacare totally.